Secret Superstar: Hong Kong

 The film released in Hong Kong on 12 April 2018.
 On 15 April 2018, Aamir Khan arrived in Hong Kong for promotions.
 Khan and Zaira Wasim attended a promotional event with Hong Kong film star Andy Lau, who Khan has often been compared to by Chinese media.
 Khan and Wasim also attended the 37th Hong Kong Film Awards, where Khan presented the Best Actor award to actor Louis Koo.
 On 16 April 2018, Khan attended an event at the University of Hong Kong along with Cantopop singer Kay Tse, who later also attended the film's premiere.

+Distribution

+Zee Studios International acquired the rights Internationally.

 Music

+Initially, Aamir Khan approached A. R. Rahman to compose music for the film.
+Prasoon Joshi was signed as the lyricist, thus reuniting the trio after Rang De Basanti (2006) and Ghajini (2008).
+But once the production was delayed, Rahman and Prasoon Joshi opted out of the project citing scheduling conflicts.
 The music of the film was composed by Amit Trivedi while the lyrics of the film were written by Kausar Munir.
 The album has eight tracks, with five of them being sung by Meghna Mishra.
 Mika Singh, Sunidhi Chauhan and Kushal Chokshi sang one song each.
 The music video of the song "Main Kaun Hoon" was released on 23 August 2017.
 The full soundtrack album was released on 21 September 2017.

-Initially, Aamir Khan approached A. R. Rahman to compose music for the film.
-Prasoon Joshi was signed as the lyricist, thus reuniting the trio after Rang De Basanti and Ghajini.
-But once the production was delayed, Rahman and Prasoon Joshi opted out of the project citing scheduling conflicts.

-Chinese versions

-For the film's China release, a Mandarin Chinese version of the song "Main Kaun Hoon" was sung by actor-singer Huang Bo.
-He was previously Aamir Khan's voice actor for the Mandarin dub of 3 Idiots.

-For the film's Hong Kong release, a Cantonese version of "Nachdi Phira" has been sung by Cantopop star Kay Tse.
-The Cantonese version of the song is entitled "Ko Sing Yue Cho" and was released digitally on 11 April 2018.